If You're Not Eating This Food, You'll Never Be Able To Heal Your Gut

 Resistant starch can even help with weight loss.
-A healthy gut microbiome can improve obesity and help maintain a healthy weight in itself.
+A healthy gut microbiome can improve obesity6 and help maintain a healthy weight in itself.
 But consumption of resistant starch has specifically been shown to enhance satiety and fullness, which reduces the drive to eat.
 When combined with regular exercise, it’s been shown to preserve lean muscle mass and reduce fat storage.
-Resistant starch also demonstrates a positive effect on the bioavailability and intestinal absorption of calcium, iron, zinc, and other minerals.
+Resistant starch also demonstrates a positive effect on the bioavailability and intestinal absorption of calcium, iron, zinc, and other minerals7.
 This is likely one reason that it can minimize the loss of bone mass during weight loss.

 3. Resistant starch can balance blood sugar.

 Despite the concern for carbohydrates spiking blood sugar, numerous studies on resistant starch show the opposite effect.
 The decrease in obesity associated with consumption of resistant starch is significant enough to improve insulin sensitivity8.
 It has been shown to decrease insulin spikes after meals9 in healthy subjects and also improve insulin sensitivity in people with metabolic syndrome10.
 When combined with soluble fiber, resistant starch has demonstrated improved glucose metabolism11 in both normal and overweight women.
 Interestingly, resistant starch even contributes to a "second-meal effect12" whereby it has the potential to regulate blood sugar and insulin responses in a subsequent meal.
 It is associated with reduced risk of developing type 2 diabetes and cardiovascular disease.
 This study13 showed consumption of resistant starch had a favorable effect on cholesterol and blood sugar levels in overweight individuals.